Ismail Kadare: Early

 Kadare returned home in October 1960 on Albanian orders, before Albania's breaking of political and economic ties with the USSR.
 He lived for the next 30 years in Tirana, in an apartment which now houses the Ismail Kadare House museum and archives.
 He worked as a journalist, became editor-in-chief of the literary periodical Les Lettres Albanaises (Albanian Letters; published simultaneously in Albanian and French), and then contributed to the literary review Drita for five years, while embarking on a literary career of his own.

 At that time Kadare had a reputation for poetry.
 In 1961 he published a volume of poetry entitled Shekulli im (My Century).
 His work was particularly popular with Albanian youth.
 His future wife Helena, then a schoolgirl, wrote a fan letter to the young writer, which eventually led to their marriage in 1963.

-Kadare wrote one of his earliest pieces in the 1960s, a poem entitled "The Princess Argjiro."
-Locally inspired, the poem transforms the centuries-old myth of the legendary 15th century Princess Argjiro, who was said to have jumped off Gjirokastër Castle along with her child so as to avoid being captured by the Ottomans.
+Kadare wrote one of his earliest pieces in the 1960s, a poem entitled "The Princess Argjiro".
+Locally inspired, the poem transforms the centuries-old myth of the legendary 15th century Princess Argjiro, who was said to have jumped off Gjirokastër Castle along with her child to avoid being captured by the Ottomans.
 The poem was denounced and an official reader's report was commissioned, which maintained he had committed historical and ideological errors.
 Kadare was criticized implicitly for disregarding socialist literary principles.